Project A2 Common Questions

 Numerical Overflow

-This error is caused by overly large predictions that create an extremely large RMSE.
+This error can be caused by negative predictions or overly large predictions that create an extremely large RMSE.
 The cell before you generate your submission runs submission_df["Value"].describe(), which returns some summary statistics of your predictions.
-Your maximum value for Log Sale Price should not be over 25.
+Your maximum value for Log Sale Price should not be over 25, and your minimum value should not be below 0.